cosmosio/nested-property/README.md

 CHANGELOG
 =========

+### 1.0.1 - 22 JUNE 209

+* Update to mocha 6.4.1 to remove security alerts on dependencies

 ### 1.0.0 - 22 JUNE 2019

 * Breaking Change: When calling `set()` with an integer in the path and `nested-property` creates an object at the location, the object is now an array instead of an object.
 Hopefully, no user of the `nested-property` package should have been expecting to see an object instead of an array, but this constitutes a breaking changes, hence the major update in the semver.